 ‘That could mean he’s planning something big Harry, and everyone will be defenseless because they don’t know,’ she said angrily, throwing the paper down and stalking up to the staff table.

-Everyone watched as she walked up to Professors McGonagall and Dumbledore and spoke to them quietly.
-Seconds later McGonagall stood up, thin-lipped and white-faced, and pulled her into the anti-chamber behind the staff table.
-All of the other tables were now talking openly of Hermione’s strange behaviour and what she could possibly be discussing.
+They watched as she walked up to Professors McGonagall and Dumbledore and spoke to them quietly.
+Seconds later McGonagall stood up, thin-lipped and white-faced, and pulled her into the antechamber behind the staff table.

 ‘That would be Hermione,’ Harry said across Neville, where Marc was sitting, staring after her like she had two heads.